Growing vegan leather from coconut water

 Dissatisfied with the lack of practical and stylish leather replacements, Susmith C. Suseelan, a product designer with years of experience as a papermaker, set out to make his own.
-With help from Zuzana Gombosova, a Slovakian designer and material researcher, they have developed an environmentally and animal-friendly leather alternative called Malai, grown from bacterial cellulose and 100% vegan.
+With the help of Zuzana Gombosova, a designer and material researcher, they developed an environmentally and animal-friendly leather alternative called Malai, grown from bacterial cellulose and 100% vegan.

 We caught up with Zuzana, to hear first-hand how the material came about and the future of this incredible fabric.